cvonk/CALalarm/README.md

 - 5 Volt, 3 Amp power adapter
 - Capacitor (470 uF / 16V)
 - Resistor (470 Ohm)
-- Analog clock with glass face plate (e.g. Tempus TC6065S Wall Clock with Glass Metal Frame)
+- Analog clock with glass face plate (e.g. Tempus TC6065S Wall Clock with Glass Metal Frame or a Selko 11" Brushed Metal Wall Clock)
 - Optional frosting spray (e.g.  Rust-Oleum Frosted Glass Spray Paint)
 - Glass glue (e.g. Loctite Glass Glue)
+- Molex 2 Pin Connectors

 The Data-in of the LED circle should be driven with 5V +/- 0.5V, but we seem to get away with using the 3.3V output from ESP32 with 470 Ohms in series.
 To be safe, you should use a level shifter.

-The software is a symbiosis betweeen a Google Apps Script and firmware running on the ESP32.
+The software is a symbiosis between a Google Apps Script and firmware running on the ESP32.
 The script reads events from your Google Calendar and presents them as JSON to the ESP32 device.

 ### System Development Kit (SDK)